-Condensation isn’t an issue in this tent thanks to the ventilation features that it comes with.
+Condensation isn’t an issue in this camping tent thanks to the ventilation features that it comes with.
 Coleman’s Comfort System allows airflow in the tent to bring cold air in through the cool-air vents and push the damp, warm air out through the mesh ceiling and windows.

 Even with the rainfly on, there’s not a noticeable difference in the airflow.
 It doesn’t block the mesh roof to prevent warm, damp air from escaping and condensation building on the walls.

-Ventilation is vital anywhere, only becoming more so the more people you pack in your tent.
+Ventilation is vital anywhere, only becoming more so the more people you pack in your camping tent.
 Especially if those people have beers and snacks, or a dog who went for an impromptu swim.

-Tent windows are usually mesh and provide plenty of ventilation but are at risk of letting rain in.
+Camping tent windows are usually mesh and provide plenty of ventilation but are at risk of letting rain in.

 Protection from the wind

-Whilst Coleman claims they test all of their tents in winds of up to 35mph, there are mixed reports about how well the Montana can stand up in the wind.
+Whilst Coleman claims they test all of their tents in winds of up to 35mph, there are mixed reports about how well the six person Montana can stand up in the wind.
 Campers who upgraded their tent pegs to more expensive, heavy-duty stakes found that the tent performed well with these stakes.

-This tent comes with their wind-strong frame, which utilizes fiberglass and steel poles to provide a stronger, more wind-resistant structure.
+This camping tent comes with their wind-strong frame, which utilizes fiberglass and steel poles to provide a stronger, more wind-resistant structure.

 The consensus from users seems to be that this 6-Person model is better at surviving strong winds than the larger 8-Person version.

-We’d still be cautious taking this tent out in windy conditions.
+We’d still be cautious taking this camping tent out in windy conditions.
 It is not designed to cope with extreme weather conditions so it’s best suited for fair-weather trips with light winds.

 Handling the Summer heat